Handling Data Heterogeneity in Federated Learning via Knowledge Distillation and Fusion: Experiments

+\textbf{Time Consumption.} To intuitively compare the time complexity of different solutions, we conduct experiments to report the time consumption of different solutions for 100 communication rounds on different datasets with $\alpha=0.1$.
+Note that the active clients in the experiments serially execute \textbf{ClientUpdate} one by one, which means the time consumption in real-world applications is much less than that in the experiments due to its parallel execution of \textbf{ClientUpdate}.
+As shown in Table \ref{tab:time}, while FedKF- and FedKF require every client independently to train an extra local generator and conduct local knowledge distillation, the time consumption of our solutions is about 1.8$\times$-1.9$\times$ longer than FedAvg on all three different datasets, which is acceptable.
+Our solutions take more time to achieve better capabilities to handle data heterogeneity in FL.

+Table \ref{tab:cmp:time} reports the time consumption in different solutions to achieve the same AMP as running FedAvg for 100 rounds on different datasets with $\alpha=0.1$.
+In FL, the total time consumption is obtained by (the training time per round)$\times$(number of rounds needed to converge).
+As shown in Table \ref{tab:cmp:time}, to achieve the same level of model performance, our solutions are generally faster than others on the EMINST and CIFAR-10 datasets and slower on the CIFAR-100 dataset.
+Thus, the computation overhead of FedKF and its variants are comparable to other solutions.

-\textbf{Robustness.} It can be found from Fig. \ref{Fig::NumberofC} that \name is more robust than other solutions (in terms of the performance stability) during FL.
-As shown in Fig. \ref{Fig::NumberofC}, the fluctuation amplitude of performance metrics in FedAvg, FedGKD, and q-FFL is generally increasing with a decreasing $\alpha$.
-However, \name exhibits a relatively smooth learning curve of the three metrics for all $\alpha$ values.
+\textbf{Robustness.} It can be found from Fig. \ref{Fig::NumberofC} that FedKF is more robust than other solutions (in terms of performance stability) during FL training.
+The fluctuation amplitude of AMP in FedKF (OCA) is extremely small compared with FedAvg, FedGen, FedGKD, and q-FFL when data is heterogeneous.

+\textbf{Using T1 to Improve FedAvg.} As mentioned before, we can use T1 to improve prior solutions.
+Let FedAvg (OCA) represent the solution using T1.
+It simply uses the OCA model as the final model to be used.
+Note that, during FedAvg (OCA) training, the global model broadcasted to active clients is still the ACA model.
+Table \ref{tab:improve} and Fig. \ref{fig:improve} show the performance comparison between FedAvg and FedAvg (OCA) on different datasets with $\alpha = 0.1$.
+In Table \ref{tab:improve}, it can be found that all metrics of FedAvg (OCA) are better than FedAvg.
+Fig. \ref{fig:improve} demonstrates that FedAvg (OCA) has a faster learning speed and smaller fluctuation amplitude than FedAvg.